USMAI-Library-Consortium/sru-queryer/readme.md

 #### JSON / Dict representation

 As part of the 'Integrating with APIs' functionality (The second-to-last section), this class has a corresponding dict representation.
 Internally, the library will use this dict to create a SearchClause object.
-Keep in mind that these are validated the same as the SearchClause class, so the requirements are all the same.
+Keep in mind that these are validated the same as the SearchClause class.

 You MUST include 'type' for this to be recognized as a SearchClause.
+The same 'COMBINATIONS OF INITIALIZATION PROPERTIES' exist for this dict, and you don't need to include keys that you aren't specifying.

 The format is as follows: